adamfeuer/nuttx-companion/README.md

 the excellent [Sphinx](https://www.sphinx-doc.org/) documentation system.

 To install it, first install Python 3.8 or later and [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/).
-Then from the `docs/` directory do:
+Then do:

 ```
+$ cd nuttx-companion
 $ pipenv install
 $ pipenv shell
 $ cd docs